aidanwhiteley/books/README.md

 See the /src/test/resources/mappings and __files directories for the configuration details.

 #### Stress Test
-To examine how the WebClient code is behaving there is a maven plugin set up that runs a basic Gatling load test.
+To examine how the WebClient code is behaving there is a Maven plugin configured that runs a basic Gatling load test.
-AFter starting the Spring Boot application run the command:
+After starting the Spring Boot application run the command:

 mvn gatling:test